Rocio Gonzalez, Executive Director and Riverkeeper

 Paulo Urrutia, Bestias del Sur Salvaje

-Paulo is a geologist, photographer and kayaker from the University of Conception.
+Paulo is a geologist, photographer and kayaker from the University of Concepcion.
 Outdoor sports have allowed him to find a deep connection with places removed from the hectic craziness of the cities.
 With interests in hydrogeology, photography, tourism and sports, Paulo searches for alternatives to enhance local development in a way that respects the environment and its inhabitants.
 The great beauty of southern Chile and the quality of its people led him to launch the Bestias del Sur Salvaje project with Jens Benohr, where they seek to create a sporting ethic committed to the communities where they develop their sports and the organizations that protect them.
 As part of Kayak River Stewards, he intends to link a network of committed kayakers to watersheds threatened by hydroelectric projects.